 Why use a dosette box?

 The main benefit of a dosette box is that it helps you organise your medication and minimises the risk of you forgetting to take a dose.
 Medication management has become increasingly complex over the years and various conditions, including diabetes and heart disease, require medication to be taken at different times throughout the day.
-Remembering to take regular medication can be a challenge, particularly for those requiring multiple prescriptions or with medical conditions such as dementia.
+Remembering to take regular medication can be a challenge, particularly for those requiring multiple prescriptions or with medical conditions requiring care, such as dementia care.

 Forgetting to take medication or taking too much because you have forgotten that you’ve taken it, can have severe consequences.
 Luckily, a dosette minimises this risk by helping people to manage their medication more effectively.
 It can also be an excellent tool for family members or professional carers who are responsible for taking care of elderly patients who require daily medication.